Reckleschamp/game-servers/asa/README.md

 ARK generates save and backup data within its persistent server directories.

-For full disaster recovery, back up the server’s persistent data and cluster directory.
+For full disaster recovery, back up the server’s save data and cluster directory.

 ## Troubleshooting